WCGKING/BrandedAi/README.md

 - Fill your variables in the env by : vi sample.env , Press I on the keyboard for editing env  , Press Ctrl+C when you're done with editing env and :wq to save the env
 - Rename the env file by : mv sample.env .env
 - Install tmux to keep running your bot when you close the terminal by : sudo apt install tmux && tmux
-- Finally run the bot by : bash branded king
+- Finally run the bot by : bash BRANDED
 - For getting out from tmux session : Press Ctrl+b and then d